More Than a Wife and a Mom: A Study of Mom Vlogging Practices in China: Findings from Interviews

-Censorship was probably the most severe and annoying issue perceived by P3, \begin{quote} ``One time, I posted a breast-feeding picture on Xiaohongshu.
-I didn't show any part of my body, but I was warned of violating the community rule.
-I once wrote, I wanted my baby to `freely exercise,' and it was censored, since it also means `liberty movement' in Chinese, which is a sensitive word in China.
-I was also prohibited from posting my Wechat account in Xiaohongshu.
-I was hoping to establish a Wechat group for moms.'' \end{quote}
+Censorship was also an annoying issue for her, \textit{``One time, I posted a breast-feeding picture on Xiaohongshu.
+I didn't show any part of my body, but I was warned of violating the community rule.''} She thought the sanction of motherhood content was ``ridiculous.''

-\paragraph{\textbf{Personal Attacks.}} Personal attacks were sometimes targeted toward mom vloggers, or their babies and family, which negatively affected their mood/feeling.
-For example, P2 shared her own experience, \begin{quote} ``Most mom vloggers would receive kind comments and likes and following.
-But no one is perfect, and no one can be liked by everyone.
-Sometimes I receive personal attacks.
-I don't think I'm powerful enough inner inside to neglect these comments.
-I'm hurt, but after a while, I'm fine.
-There are just all kinds of people online.'' \end{quote}

-Viewers may also doubt how the mom vloggers raised their children, as observed by P3 in her own case, \begin{quote} ``I have a highly spread video clip featuring my son eating noodles.
-I thought it to be funny, so I shared it.
-My son ate by himself and put quite some noodles in his mouth.
-Those moms who were for letting kids eat by themselves also thought it to be funny.
-But those who weren't would criticize me for letting such a little kid feed himself. `He would choke.' `Why do you let him eat this?' `The parent is irresponsible.'
-Something like that.'' \end{quote}

-Some participants took a blunting approach \cite{monitor} when being attacked, i.e., they preferred to look over the attacks than confronting the attackers.
-For instance, P2 said, \begin{quote} ``We're adults.
-I don't think it necessary to be affected by strangers' remarks.'' \end{quote} P1, on the other hand, directly replied to the Douyin user who criticized her for picking vegetables late at night: \begin{quote} ``He was like, `why do you choose to be a night ghost instead of a human being?'
-That's strange.
-I told him that there's not a set rule for everyone to behave well...
-You know, different people have different ideas and thoughts.
-Emotions can be amplified to a large extent through the screen.'' \end{quote}

-\paragraph{\textbf{Socializing.}} Our participants found it difficult to socialize with other mom vloggers.
-P2 thought information asymmetry was seen as important by successful vloggers, and was one key barrier to socialization, \begin{quote} ``It is relatively hard to make friends on this platform.
-I haven't direct-messaged other mom vloggers.
-I personally feel they're not willing to share how they succeed.'' \end{quote}

-Surprisingly, though our participants mentioned the decreased frequency of social life after becoming moms, most of them did not seek to make friends through mom vlogging.